Robert Parker

 11 June 2025: Listen to the YouTube video to "solve" Daniel 8:13-14: Recommend you listen to my YouTube video on "solving" the two Holy Ones question and answer of Daniel 8:13-14.
 See my next tab to the right labeled "YOUTUBE," then click on the internet hyperlink, and search for the YouTube subject.
 This represents a huge historic advancement in understanding prophetic chronology, though largely overlooked by scholarly circles.
 This is based on my first book chapter 4.

 25 June 2025 – Historic News: The video above, supported by Scripture, presents evidence that the duration of the sixth seal is 35 days or less.
-This revelation should be making headlines across the Christian world (second only to my new premillennial view), yet there has been a surprising silence since the first book was published in May 2021.
-Despite other significant findings, there has been little to no response.
-This is truly remarkable.
+This revelation should be making headlines across the Christian world (second only to this new premillennial view).

 18 June 2025 - Seven Reasons Revelation 6 to 8 Are Not Chronological